STEFANOVIVAS/News-Hub/README.md

 # News-Hub
 News portal with articles from the main Brazilian newspapers with free access policy (Uol, G1, Camara), through the Web scrapping technique with the Scrapy library.
+Read all newspaper articles in one place.

 # Index
    * [About](#Educa)